phartenfeller/hartenfeller.dev/content/blogposts/apex-dropzone-ux/index.md

 tags: ['APEX', 'User-Interfaces']
 ---

-As a longtime user of the great [Dropzone Plug-In](https://apex.world/ords/f?p=100:710:30566163864771::::P710_PLG_ID:DE.DANIELH.DROPZONE) by [Daniel Hochleitner](https://twitter.com/Dani3lSun), I am entirely happy that APEX 20.2 brought us an own Dropzone option for the File Browser item and we don't have to rely on a Plug-In any more.
+As a longtime user of the great [Dropzone Plug-In](https://apex.world/ords/f?p=100:710:30566163864771::::P710_PLG_ID:DE.DANIELH.DROPZONE) by [Daniel Hochleitner](https://twitter.com/Dani3lSun), I am entirely happy that APEX 20.2 brought us an own Dropzone option for the File Browser item and we don't have to use a Plug-In any more.

 ```img-name
 {"filename": "apex-20-2-dropzone.png", "alt": "Screenshot of the new Dropzone Component"}